Sales engagement plays a critical role in the overall sales call process.

 Knowing which prospects are interested before your sales reps call is a bonus, but that doesn’t get you out of this next mandatory step of the appointment-setting process: reaching out through multiple channels.

-The only way to cut through the noise is to leave voicemails, send emails, and connect on social media.
+The only way to cut through the noise is to leave voicemails, send emails to email addresses found on LinkedIn, and connect on social media.
 Additionally, you can leverage your digital business cards by adding contact details and calendar links.
 Use the best digital card software to create one.

 Not leveraging a multi-channel approach means letting potential leads slip through the cracks.